Outdoor Research Alpine AscentShell Bivy

 Ease of Setup – 4.5/5

-The loops provided allow you to stake the Alpine bivy.
-This provides some tension and keeps it in shape and in one place.
-Although it takes a few minutes to stake the bivy, it’s also much easier to slide the pad and sleeping bag inside once it’s staked.
-Maintaining the shape also helps the flexible pole do its job of keeping head space available.
+The loops provided allow you to stake the Alpine AscentShell Bivy, adding tension to maintain its shape and keep it in place.
+While it takes a few minutes to stake the bivy, doing so makes it easier to slide your sleeping pad and bag inside.
+Maintaining the shape also helps the flexible pole keep the head space available.

 Comfort – 4.5/5

-Any bivy is going to be a tight space, which some outdoor enthusiasts find oppressive.
-The head space provided in the Alpine Bivy helps alleviate the sensation of being confined.
-It’s large enough to fit a 6.5-foot male or to keep shoes and a pillow inside.
+Any bivy is going to be a tight space, which some outdoor enthusiasts find confining.
+The head space provided in the Alpine AscentShell Bivy helps alleviate this sensation.
+It’s large enough to fit a 6.5-foot person and provides room for small essentials like shoes or a pillow, helping you avoid that cramped feeling.

 Ventilation – 5/5